colinsr/hugo/content/post/javascript-reverse-string.md

 Back in our terminal we can execute the tests by running `jest test.js`, and we'll see that our initial test passes.

 Now we can go about tackling the implementation of our test script.
-We'll be making a few passes at this implementation starting with a simple approach, then cranking up the complexity and finally wrapping up with a more advanced approach that embraces some of the built in functions of javascript arrays.
+We'll be exploring a few implementation options - starting with a simple solution, cranking it up a bit, and, finally, ending on a more advanced approach.
+Our final solution will embrace and demonstrate some of the built in functions of javascript arrays.

 We can start the implementation by writing a couple tests to ensure our code actually works.
 Appending our `test.js` file with the following two tests should do the trick: